MGSimard/portfolio-v3/README.md

 - [ ] Consider srcset for gallery thumbnails, 512x228 looks low qual on single clickable galleries
 - [ ] Preload the header divider picture
 - [ ] Fallback fonts to help while loading fonts
+- [ ] .sr-only to complement aria labels on icon buttons and links (don't forget nav-trigger)
+- [ ] Decide if I want to hide nav trigger when nav is open (currently can tap enter again to close nav, feels good actually?)
+- [ ] Fix project links you absolute doofus you used a tags instead of Link component
+- [ ] Consider moving navbar stuff to right side on mobile since most people are right handed

 </details>